miracle2k/android-remote-stacktrace/README.txt

 will be caught, and a trace be saved.

-Further, to ensure that in case trace submission takes a bit longer (maybe the device is on a bad mobile connection), the user doesn't just see a blank screen, we are showing a dialog.
+Further, to ensure that in case trace submission takes a bit longer (maybe the device is on a bad mobile connection) the user doesn't just see a blank screen, we are showing a dialog.
 You probably want to make this dialog have no buttons and set "cancelable" to false.